plachenko/Canary/README.md

   ??
 WHEN DO I GET PAID??

-  YOUR WIFE IN THE BACKSEAT OF MY FOREIGN CAR!!
+  YOUR WIFE IN THE BACKSEAT OF MY BRAND NEW FOREIGN CAR!!